writing-resources/awesome-scientific-writing/README.md

     package which extends `nbconvert` and adds the ability to cross reference within and across notebooks :link: **Σ**.
 - [bookdown](https://github.com/rstudio/bookdown/#readme): R package to facilitate
-    writing books and long-form articles/reports with R Markdown :gem:
+    writing books and long-form articles/reports with R Markdown :star:
     :bookmark: :link: **Σ**.
 - [docutils](http://docutils.sourceforge.net/docs/): Python package which can
     convert reStructuredText into various formats and provides command-line